opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 ### Adding New Major and Minor Python Versions to OpenSearch-Benchmark
 To streamline the process, please refer to [this guide](./PYTHON_SUPPORT_GUIDE.md)

-### Debugging Unittests in VS Code
+### Debugging Unittests in Visual Studio Code
-To debug the unittests in VS Code, add the following blurb to the Python `launch.json` file.
+To run and debug unittests in Visual Studio Code, add the following configuration to the Python Debugger `launch.json` file.
+See [the official Visual Studio Code documentation](https://code.visualstudio.com/docs/editor/debugging) for more information on setting up and accessing `launch.json` file.
 ```
         {
             "name": "Python: Module",